aisoc-lab/ai-security-summer-school/README.md

 3. **Runtime Configuration**:
    - Go to "Runtime" > "Change runtime type" and select "GPU" as the hardware accelerator.
 4. **Upload Additional Files**:
-   - Navigate to the "Files" tab and upload any additional files you may need, e.g., the `requirements.txt` file.
+   - Navigate to the "Files" tab and upload any additional files you may need.
-4. **Install Dependencies**:
-    - In a new code cell, run:
-      ```python
-      !pip install -r requirements.txt --quiet
-      ```
 5. **Run the Notebook**:
    - You can now run the cells in the notebook as you would normally do in Jupyter.
 If you are new to Colab, you can find a [quick introduction here](https://colab.research.google.com/notebooks/intro.ipynb).